Selling Your Interest in the Company by Use of a Redemption Agreement

 A major benefit of redemption agreements is simplified funding for the departing member.
 The compensation for the departing member is agreed upon beforehand and the funding for such compensation is made available at the time of the agreement.
 This avoids normal liquidity issues associated with a departure.
 When you leave the business, you are paid the money immediately, without any questions asked.

-Similar to other buy-sell agreements, stock redemption agreements can set a predetermined value for the company for tax purposes, which is useful for companies which are only going to increase in value.
-However, in order for the government to honor such a predetermined value, three strict conditions must be met:
+Like other buy-sell agreements, stock redemption agreements can set a predetermined value for the company for tax purposes, which is useful for companies which are only going to increase in value.
+However, for the government to honor such a predetermined value, three strict conditions must be met:

 - The agreement must be a bonafide business agreement.